Esri/insights-scripting-guide/Py/addresses/README.md

 3) Next find the layer named ```Layer``` in the _Data Pane_ and click the ellipse.
 From the context menu select __Enable Location__.
 Choose _Address_ and _Esri World Geocoder_.
 Then click Run.

-4) Notice a new field _Location_ gets created in the layer.
-This is a geometry field containing spatial data.
-Next drag layer onto the canvas to create a Map (by dropping the layer in the _drop zone_ named _Map_).
+4) Notice a new field _Location_ is created in the layer.
+This is a geometry field.
+Next drag the layer onto the canvas to create a Map (by dropping the layer in a _drop zone_ named _Map_).
 Once the map is created you can visualise and style each location and dive deeper into spatial and non-spatial analytics.